urbancoderza/uctask.worker/index.md

-# How to contribute
+# UCTask.Worker
+#### Description
+UCTask.Worker is a library that simplifies the use of multiple threads and tasks in in .Net and .Net Core applications.

+## Classes

+[WorkerBase][workerbaseclass]

-Please read these guidelines before contributing to thsi project:
+Please read these guidelines before contributing to this project:

  - [Question or Problem?](#question)
  - [Issues and Bugs](#issue)